pacaplan/redgreenblue/docs/mvp-implementation-plan.md

 **Current State**: Right now, ALL typed text is stored as a single blue span.
 User types "hello world" → one span with text "hello world".

-**Goal**: Break text into multiple separate spans (one per line) so users can double-tap individual lines to mark them as prompts (yellow).
+**Goal**: Break text into multiple separate spans (one per line) so users can use the toggle button to mark individual lines as prompts (yellow).

 **Approach: Line-Based Spans**
 - Each logical line = one span (separated by Enter key / `\n` character)
 - A single span can be VERY LONG and wrap to multiple visual lines in the editor
 - Only pressing Enter creates a new span
-- Double-tapping anywhere on a wrapped line toggles the ENTIRE logical line
+- Toggle button appears when cursor is on a line, clicking it toggles the ENTIRE logical line

 **Example:**
 ```